-a) All properties are susceptible to spills whether it is a result of operations or by customers.
+a) All properties are susceptible to spills whether it is a result of operations or by residents.
 Insufficient response, inadequate containment materials, and improper spill cleanup methods will result in pollutants in our waterways.
-Once the pollutants reach our storm drain system, or even the detention pond, they are difficult and expensive to remove.
+Once the pollutants reach our storm drain system, they are difficult and expensive to remove.